tlhutch/test-playbooks/docs/testplan-2.4.0.md

 ## Features Tested

 ### Pendo Integration
-QUESTION:
- * How to verify pendo communication?
+*QUESTION*: How to verify pendo communication?

 1. [ ] Test enablement with various license types
 1. [ ] Test that only admin user can configure pendo